vsheyanov/chrome-zen-improvements/README.md

-# Tab Event Logger Chrome Extension
+# Tab Manager & Logger Chrome Extension

-A Chrome extension that logs tab events (create, update, activate, close) to the browser console for debugging and monitoring purposes.
+A Chrome extension that intelligently detects tabs opened via the "New Tab" button and automatically moves them to the beginning of the tab bar with smart scrolling, while logging all tab events for debugging and monitoring purposes.

 > **📁 Extension Location**: The actual Chrome extension files are located in the `extension/` directory.
 Load that directory in Chrome, not the root project directory.

 ## Features

+- 🔍 **Smart New Tab Detection** - Uses multiple criteria to detect tabs opened via New Tab button (vs links, duplicates, etc.)
+- 📌 **Selective Auto-reorder** - Only moves tabs that were opened via New Tab button to the first position
+- 🚀 **Intelligent Auto-scroll** - Automatically scrolls to show moved tabs, respects pinned tabs
+- 🎯 **Perfect Workflow** - New Tab button → Move to front → Scroll to show → Activate
+- 📊 **Detailed Logging** - Shows detection criteria, scoring, and reasoning for each tab
-- 🆕 Logs when new tabs are created
+- 🆕 Logs when new tabs are created (with detection analysis and movement tracking)
 - ✅ Logs when tabs finish loading
 - 🔄 Logs when tabs are activated/switched
 - ❌ Logs when tabs are closed
-- 📊 Simple popup interface showing extension status
+- 🎨 Enhanced popup interface with testing instructions

 ## Installation